3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 | displayname | xs:string | | | Function resource name used for annotations purposes. |
 | xmlns | ST\_namespace | required | implict | Specifies the namespace of the function. |

-ImplicitFunction is an OPTIONAL function type to support for the Volumetric specification.
+ImplicitFunction is an OPTIONAL function type to support for the Volumetric specification in the  _implicit_ namespace.
 The function requires an input DataType and an output DataType.

 # Chapter 4.
 3D Image